jwday/remoteProp/README.md

 Using the web client you can control twelve valves attached to the ESP8266 by directional control (refer to Thesis-pub for more information), individual valve toggle hold-on, or individual valve press-and-hold.

 Requires the following packages prior to use:
-- nodejs
+- nodejs: `sudo apt-get install nodejs`
-- mongodb
+- mongodb: `sudo apt-get install mongodb`
-- npm
+- npm: `sudo apt-get install npm`

 0. Clone the repo